 Show - The window state at startup.

-Timing - Specify when the file should be executed: Before Installation, At User Information dialog, At Folder Select dialog, After Installation, Start Uninstallation, Before Uninstallation, After Uninstallation.
+Timing - Specify when the command should be executed: Before Installation, At User Information dialog, At Folder Select dialog, After Installation, Start Uninstallation, Before Uninstallation, After Uninstallation.

-Timing Before Installation executes commands when the setup program is launched.
+Commands with timing Before Installation are executed when the setup program is launched (after reading custom variables).

-IMPORTANT: Do not use files from folder <InstallDir> for the Timings Before Installation, At User Information dialog, and At Folder Select dialog because they are not created yet.
+NOTE: Do not use files from folder <InstallDir> with timings Before Installation, At User Information dialog, and At Folder Select dialog because they are not created yet.
 To be able to execute that files, they have to be located in the <SetupTempDir> folder (a temporary directory of the setup program).
 All files added in <SetupTempDir> folder are available right after starting the setup program.

 Wait for process to finish - The installation waits for the given file to terminate before continuing.
 When using this option the setup program will store the exit code of the command in the variable <ExitCode> .
 And you can use this variable to perform additional task by adding a new command.